 Jun 28, 2023: Mentioned the Samsung S95C OLED in the 'Best QD-OLED' pick, removed the Samsung S95C OLED from the Notable Mentions, added the Samsung S90C OLED instead, and refreshed the text for accuracy and consistency.

 Our recommendations above are what we think are currently the best quantum dot technology TVs to buy for most people with different tastes.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs with their mixed-usage performance.
+If you would like to do the work of choosing yourself, here is the list of all our TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.